VardanGrigoryan/avl_map/README.md

 # avl_map
 ## Container like dictionary implementation using AVL tree data structure
-This is a lightweight library which implements container-like dictionary via AVL tree data structure.
+This is a lightweight library that implements a container-like dictionary via AVL tree data structure.
 It contains the basic functionality to find, insert and remove elements.
-It also allows to iterate over the container using three type of iterators ```inorder_iterator```, ```preorder_iterator```, ```postorder_iterator``` and this is the main option of this library.
+It also allows it to iterate over the container using three types of iterators ```inorder_iterator```, ```preorder_iterator```, ```postorder_iterator``` and this is the main option of this library.
-The project also contains randomized stress tests which are intended to check the correctness of algorithms.
+The project also contains randomized stress tests that are intended to check the correctness of algorithms.

 ## Prerequisites
 To be able to test the updates one should be able to build and run the tests using the following tools: